 Web Design and Communications Consultant

 Saskia Rowley joined WACC on a part-time basis as a web design and communications consultant.
 An accredited designer, she manages the graphics and print department for the Anglican Church of Canada and is art director of Anglican Journal, the Anglican Church’s national newspaper.
-She serves as vice-president on the board of the Canadian Church Press and is a member of the Associated Church Press and the Society of News Designers.
+She served as vice-president on the board of the Canadian Church Press and is a member of the Associated Church Press and the Society of News Designers.

 Solange De Santis